chillymosh/aiosurrealdb/README.rst

           print(await db.delete("person"))

           # You can also use the query method
-          # doing all of the above and more in SurrealQl
+          # doing all of the above and more in SurrealQL

           # In SurrealQL you can do a direct insert
           # and the table will be created if it doesn't exist